 A welcome note Let me introduce you to the framed line of this photograph, the becoming of a curious mind and the vertigo of a wanderlust mother.
 Let me become anonymous and paint you a raw unedited version of my family.
 It is in those playful coffee hour of the tungsten lit room where Joycee…

-Have you awaken from a dream of pristine waters and un-ending stream of river that rest on a panoramic mountain rage of snow capped mountains?
+A dreamy state of mind Have you awaken from a dream of pristine waters and un-ending stream of river that rest on a panoramic mountain rage of snow capped mountains?
 Captivating waterfalls and rolling hills of wild flowers and dramatic skies?
-Lakes that stretch for miles across vistas and evergreen that foil dramatic and ominous skies.
-I woke up to…
+Lakes that stretch for miles across vistas and evergreen that foil dramatic and ominous…

 Enter the enchanting; A road trip to the Pacific Northwest with a toddler

+Cover Photo Hoh Rainforest, one of the largest temperate rainforests in the U.S., located on the Olympic Peninsula in western Washington state.
 Celestial birthday, an introduction to our Pacific Northwest adventure. on my 33rd birthday I woke up extra early at 3 in the morning.
-I joined the early morning with a fresh aroma of coffee and recharging every nerve in me as I enjoyably sip the last drop of it.
-It was still pitch black outside…
+I joined the early morning with a fresh aroma of…

 Yellowstone and the Grand Teton in Autumn

-Why a road trip through Wyoming is a great alternative to see the colors and foliage in the fall We all gravitate towards selected ideas and places for inspiration.
-A book, a meditational or inspirational music, and travel for many, including my family.
-The everyday mundane and the monotony of life can take a hold…
+Why a road trip through Wyoming is a great alternative to see the colors and foliage in the fall We all gravitate toward a selected ideas and places for inspiration.
+A book, a meditational or inspirational music, and travel, for many- including the whole family.
+The everyday mundane and the monotony of life can take…

 Southern California is definitely a warm welcome to families seeking to travel with multitude of activities in mind, from snowboarding the mountains of big bear lake to finding their way down the pacific coast just hours away- watching surfers riding a perfect barrel.
 Illuminated under the orange tinged pacific sun setting in the horizon is…